Lucas-SOR/CR_Project/README.md

 pip install -r requirements.txt
 ```

+Then download the [s2v_model](https://github.com/explosion/sense2vec/releases/download/v1.0.0/s2v_reddit_2015_md.tar.gz) and add the s2v_model folder according to the structure of the project.

 To run the game, you can either:

 0. Running the SPARQL queries to gather the data